Children with Diabetes in School

 A person with diabetes must manage this chronic illness all the time.Staff such as nurses, teachers, and coaches can work with you and your child on managing diabetes.
 This assistance may include helping your child take medications, check blood sugar levels, choose healthy foods in the cafeteria, and be physically active.

-My sister-in-law Bridget is honest and down to earth,she works in a secondary school in New Ross, County Wexford and I think that she must be a very good teacher as she is great with Rebecca and Laura our two niece-in-laws!
+My sister-in-law Bridget is honest and down to earth,she works in a secondary school in County Wexford and I think that she must be a very good teacher as she is great with Rebecca and Laura our two niece-in-laws!

 Bridget gave me the idea of creating this Diabetes website as she told me she was looking online for information about Type 1 diabetes and said there wasnt a lot of good information about it on the internet!

 She is married to Kieran my husband Brendan’s brother,they make a very nice couple and are both very genuine and kind!

 Kieran was best man at our wedding and Brendan was best man at Kieran and Bridget’s wedding!